Bryan De La Cruz Player Props: Marlins vs. Yankees

-The Miami Marlins, including Bryan De La Cruz (.256 on-base percentage in past 10 games, 55 points below season-long percentage), take on starter Randy Vasquez and the New York Yankees at LoanDepot park, Friday at 6:40 PM ET.
+Bryan De La Cruz -- hitting .237 with three doubles, two home runs, four walks and two RBI in his past 10 games -- will be in action for the Miami Marlins against the New York Yankees, with Michael King on the hill, on August 12 at 4:10 PM ET.

-In his most recent game, he hit a home run while going 1-for-4 against the Reds.
+In his most recent appearance, he went 1-for-3 with a double against the Yankees.

 Bryan De La Cruz Game Info & Props vs. the Yankees